kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
 - Implement choice
   - Draw GUI:
-    - Add a pointer on the currently highlighted option
     - The pointer should oscillate smoothly and slighty from left to right
-    - When the choice changes, lerp() the pointer from the one option to the other.
-It should be so fast that there's no concern about waiting on it if you are cycling through options
     - Support as many options as can be visible on a single page
-  - use a cool pointer sprite that animates
 - Add optional nameplate
 - Add static portrait
 - Add talk animation